Our Mission

 Camp Ta-Kum-Ta has programs year-round.

 Although told by many that Vermont just wasn’t big enough to sustain such a camp, Sheara Billado, Ted and Debby went ahead with it anyway.
-Thanks to the support of the community, some 120 staff volunteers, and leadership from a seven member Board of Directors, Camp Ta-Kum-Ta expanded from its one week summer camp to offering programs year round.
+Thanks to the support of the community, some 120 staff volunteers, and leadership from the Board of Directors, Camp Ta-Kum-Ta expanded from its one week summer camp to offering programs year round.
 Our programs consist of Winter Weekends (oldest, middle, and youngest), Playgroups, a Moms’ Weekend, our signature Summer Camp Program, Siblings’ Weekend, Dads’ Weekend, a Halloween Party, and a Holiday Party.

 There is no cost to the children and their families to attend.